Percutaneous Posterior Tibial Nerve Stimulation

 PTNS can also be used to treat patients with symptoms of over active bladder.

-To find out what NICE (National Institute of Clinical Excellence) says about PTNS for treating faecal incontinence or overacctive bladder symptoms, visit the following sites:
+To find out what NICE (National Institute of Clinical Excellence) says about PTNS for treating faecal incontinence or overacctive bladder symptoms, visit their site on the following pages: